Penny Stamps Distinguished Speaker Series: Witt Visiting Artists

 Due to pandemic-related disruptions, all activities for the 2021 Roman J. Witt Artist in Residency program are postponed until 2022.
 Artist Tracey Snelling was originally named the 2021 Witt Artist in Residence; her residency will now take place in 2022.
 There will not be an application process for the 2022 Roman J. Witt Artist in Residence Program.
 Details about the 2023 program will be announced in November 2021.

 Stamps Speakers

-Partnerrs
+Partners

 The 2020-2021 Speaker Series is produced with help from DPTV.org and PBS Books.